 7. Mount Graham Summit

 The Mount Graham summit forms part of the Freycinet Peninsula Circuit.
-However, it is also possible to summit Mount Graham on a out-and-back hike via Wineglass Bay.
-Again, due to the distance, it’s probably a good idea to complete this Freycinet National Park walk as an overnighter.
+However, it is also possible to summit Mount Graham on an out-and-back hike via Wineglass Bay.
+Again, due to the distance, it's probably a good idea to complete this Freycinet National Park walk as an overnighter.

 Luckily, there is a free campsite at the southern end of Wineglass Bay, meaning hikers can leave their packs here before making the steep ascent up and over the quartzite ridge and then summiting Mount Graham.